-Buildings emerge from a clear concept and legible diagram, which in turn informs and drives the detailed design process.
-Projects are underpinned by a strategy of longevity over short-termism, through the use of robust yet adaptable structures.
-Our ambition is to make fine buildings with integrity that are both tectonic in their expression and above all socially and environmentally responsible.
+Our buildings emerge from legible design concepts which inform the detailing and construction processes.
+Projects are underpinned by a strategy of longevity over short-termism, using robust yet adaptable structures and simple but beautiful materials.
+Our ambition is to make fine buildings with integrity that are both tectonically expressed and above all socially and environmentally responsible.

-Feilden Fowles’ commitment to sustainability is three-fold: approach, delivery and behaviour.
+Collectively we have come to describe our approach as low tech.
+We view low tech as an all-encompassing philosophy, marrying both social and environmental values with the practical and physical realities of making buildings.
 Sustainability underpins our design approach to each project; it profoundly affects the completed buildings we deliver; and informs our own behaviour as individuals.

-Feilden Fowles designs materially rich projects, often using natural materials which take on an organic patina and weathering over time, increasing their beauty.
-These traditional materials are used in a contemporary way, with crisp and refined detailing, especially where materials and different conditions interface.
+Feilden Fowles designs materially rich projects, prioritising natural materials which take on a warmth, patina and weathering over time, increasing their beauty.
+We use traditional materials in contemporary ways, with refined detailing, particularly at interfaces and moments of expression.

 We believe it is important to understand relevant vernacular precedents; why their form and materials have endured over history and how they come together.
-The practice strives to create buildings which will last for centuries; adapted, over-clad or remodelled for future needs.
+We strive to create buildings which last or are adapted, over-clad or remodelled for future needs.

 Within a fast-paced and dynamic industry, we pride ourselves on our rooted approach and direct relationship to material application and construction, while capitalising on the benefits of innovation and new technologies to improve project efficiency and enhance fabric performance.
 We enjoy a close relationship with processes on site during construction, and believe we add most value where we undertake full project delivery to ensure quality.